James Dean Brown

 Living and working in Berlin, Frankfurt/Main and Paris, producing and DJing for more than 20 years, James Dean Brown is an experienced story-teller.
 A crate digger, influenced by Soul, Funk, Prog and Exotica since his early teens, he keeps on living out his passion for music, the primary carrier of emotions.
 Still, his comprehensive experience and ever-expanding vinyl collection are steadily charged with wondrous music of diversified origin.
 Consequently, he merges an exciting variety of styles in his club, lounge and radio sets.

-JDB played places and events in Germany, Europe and the world: Amsterdam, Barcelona, Berlin, Bordeaux, Buenos Aires, Cologne, Corfu, Frankfurt, Gdansk, Geneva, Hamburg, Karlsruhe, Kassel (Documenta X), Kiev (Closer), Krakow, London (Fabric), Lyon, Mannheim (Time Warp), Milano, Moscow (Arma), Munich, Nantes, Nice, Offenbach, Osaka, Paris (Concrete, Rex), Rabat, Santiago de Chile, Sofia, Tbilisi, Tokyo, Toronto, Valparaíso, Vienna, Warsaw, Wroclaw, Zurich, and six times Japan: Kyoto (Star Festival), Osaka, Shizuoka, Tokyo.
+JDB played places and events in Germany, Europe and the world: Amsterdam, Barcelona, Berlin, Bordeaux, Bucharest, Buenos Aires, Cairo, Cologne, Corfu, Darmstadt, Frankfurt, Gdansk, Geneva, Hamburg, Karlsruhe, Kassel (Documenta X), Kiev (Closer), Krakow, London (Fabric), Lyon, Mannheim (Time Warp), Milano, Moscow (Arma), Munich, Nantes, Nice, Offenbach (Robert Johnson), Paris (Concrete, Rex), Rabat, Santiago de Chile, Sofia, St. Petersburg (Present Perfect), Tbilisi, Toronto, Valparaíso, Vienna, Warsaw, Wroclaw, Zurich, and six times Japan: Kyoto (Star Festival), Osaka, Shizuoka, Tokyo.

 JDB is known for living up to calculated extravagant licentiousness.
 While he sets a club on fire by igniting a brew of effective dance propellants, his DJ manoeuvres produce a flow of inspiring surprises.
 A smart feel for progression and sound design finds expression in elegant fades and well-rounded resolutions.
 Lowering the floor down to the groundwater of euphoria, home of the bass, JDB arouses a swarm of sophisticated rhythms from there.
 Ranging from soulful and tribal vibes via West Coast House to all sorts of Club Funk, the space in between fills with sensuality, lascivious energy, temptation, and blasts of heat.
 The crowd's destination is collective freakability.